Morphophonology

 Morphophonology (also morphophonemics or morphonology) is the branch of linguistics that studies the interaction between morphological and phonological or phonetic processes.
 Its chief focus is the sound changes that take place in morphemes (minimal meaningful units) when they combine to form words.

 The origins of morphophonology trace back to the early 20th century with foundational works in structural linguistics.
 Notable contributions include Roman Jakobson's insights into phonological alternations and Chomsky and Halle's The Sound Pattern of English (1968), which formalized the relationship between phonology and morphology within generative grammar.
 Subsequent theories, such as Autosegmental phonology and Optimality theory, have refined the analysis of morphophonological patterns.

 Morphophonological analysis often involves an attempt to give a series of formal rules or constraints that successfully predict the regular sound changes occurring in the morphemes of a given language.
-Such a series of rules converts a theoretical underlying representation into a surface form that is heard.
-The units of which the underlying representations of morphemes are composed are sometimes called morphophonemes.
+Such a series of rules converts a theoretical underlying representation into a surface form that is pronounced.
+The units which compose the underlying representations of morphemes are sometimes called morphophonemes.
 The surface form produced by the morphophonological rules may consist of phonemes (which are then subject to ordinary phonological rules to produce speech sounds or phones), or else the morphophonological analysis may bypass the phoneme stage and produce the phones themselves.

 Morphophonology bridges the gap between morphology and phonology, offering insights into the dynamic interactions between word formation and sound patterns.
 It continues to evolve as a field, integrating innovative approaches and broadening our understanding of linguistic systems globally.